prakharbuilds/SentinelAI/Privacy-Policy.md

 We may update this Privacy Policy.

-Continued use of the Bot after updates = acceptance of changes.
+Continued use of the Bot after updates implies acceptance.

 ---